 Throughout the 19th and most of the 20th century pregnancy was purposefully concealed by clothing.
 This is mother of 11 Elizabeth Shewry in a horse-riding habit just before the birth of a son in 1894.
 She is wearing a tightly laced corset and heavy, restrictive clothes.
 The combination of the corset and long voluminous skirt conceals her pregnancy from the viewer.
-Doctors disapproved of the wearing of corsets during pregnancy, but for most women social conventions and expectations were too strong to ignore.
+Doctors disapproved of the wearing of corsets during pregnancy, but for most women social conventions and expectations were too strong to be ignored.

 Te whakamahi i tēnei tūemi